teki97/KL-TFD/README.md

 # Kernel Learning for High-Resolution Time-frequency Distribution
 ![](https://github.com/teki97/kernel-learning-time-frequency-distribution/blob/main/supplement.png)
 We provide a pytorch implementation of the paper: Kernel Learning for High-Resolution Time-Frequency Distribution [1], where a kernel learning based time-frequency distribution (TFD) model is proposed to gain high resolution and CT-free TFDs.
-As shown in the above figure, the proposed model includes **P** normal 2D Conv block and **Q** Skipping 2D Conv Block.
-Specifically, the former has large kernel size so that a smooth TFD can be attained while the latter has small kernel size with bottleneck attention module (BAM) [2] to improve resolution.
+As shown in the above figure, the proposed model includes **N** Skipping Weighted Conv Modules.
+Specifically, several stacked multi-channel learning convolutional kernels to simulate adaptive directional filters while skipping operator is utilized to maintain correct information transmission.
+In addition, bottleneck attention module (BAM) [2] with groupnormalization is regarded as the weighted block to improve resolution.

+All pre-trained network related to this paper are provided.
+The training code will be provided soon.

 ## Preparation
 - python 3.6